LAC-Japan/Ghidra_AntiDebugSeeker/README.md

   - Ghidra Module Extension : Check Text Area
   &nbsp;&nbsp;The results of the detection can be checked from Text Area.
   &nbsp;&nbsp;When AntiDebugSeeker Process Finished" is displayed, it signals that the process has completed.
-  &nbsp;&nbsp;

   **Display only the detection results Button**
-  &nbsp;&nbsp;You can display only the detected results from the outcomes shown by pressing the Start Analyze button.
+  You can display only the detected results from the outcomes shown by pressing the Start Analyze button.

   ![Verifing_the_results_1](pictures/Verifing_the_results_1.png)
-  &nbsp;&nbsp;

   **Detected Function List Button**
   From the results of either the Start Analyze button or the Display only the detection results button,
   the outcomes are displayed grouped by function.